legendoflilac/100-days-of-code/log.md

 ### Day 21: November 12, 2019

-**Today's Progress:** Looked at Calculator Project, started contemplating how to apporach this.
+**Today's Progress:** Looked at Calculator Project, started contemplating how to approach this.

 **Thoughts:** As expected this project feels more overwhelming than the others.
 I need to take it piece by piece and not concern myself with making it completely functional right away.